 Lab, Project & Program Websites

-Visit the websites below to learn more about genetics and genomics research at BC Children's Hospital.
+Visit the websites below to learn more about immunology research at BC Children's Hospital.

 The mission of the Food Allergy Immunotherapy (FAIT) Program is to study the implementation of safe and standardized food immunotherapy protocols in the real world, within the context of our publicly funded health care system.